'Zo geldt het bijvoorbeeld als democratisch om bestuursbeambten toe te wijzen door loting (...); als oligarchisch, ze toe te wijzen door verkiezing.'

 'We have a democracy that people have to fit around.
 I want to create a democracy that fits around people.'

-Jacinta Ojevwe, Innovations in Participatory Democracy (IPD) Conference, maart 2018
+Jacinta Ojevwe, Innovations in Participatory Democracy Conference, maart 2018

 'In a democracy elections are supposed to encourage participation, but they don't.
 They discourage it.
 Lotteries encourage participation.'